harrypatton/algorithms/array/pair-in-array-sum-equal-expected-value.md

 * if top-right element > expected value, it moves left one step and eliminates the whole column.
 Why not move to up? cannot move for top-right element.
 * in above calculation, we exclude one row or column.
 It becomes a subproblem with a smaller matrix and we can still repeat the same process and the test element is still the top-right element.

+## Hash
+I totally forgot the hash table way which is the fastest look-up way when memory is not a big concern.
+It always comes up with elegant solution.

 #Reference
 1. http://stackoverflow.com/questions/4720271/find-a-pair-of-elements-from-an-array-whose-sum-equals-a-given-number